The Consistent Climate Scenarios Project

-The Consistent Climate Scenarios Project was funded by the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF) until June 2012, through its Australia’s Farming Future – Climate Change Research Program.
+The Consistent Climate Scenarios Project was funded by the Commonwealth Department of Agriculture and Water Resources until June 2012, through its Australia’s Farming Future – Climate Change Research Program.

 Projections data developed as part of this project are now available for download.

 Information about the project is also available in this fact sheet (PDF, 600K, last updated 03:57PM, 13 July 2011)*.

 Why was the project needed?

 Researchers studying climate change impacts on primary industries did not have access to climate change projections in a format suitable for biophysical modelling.
 This project provided researchers with ‘ready-to-use’ projections data for climate change impacts and adaptation studies.

 By developing projections data in a consistent manner across Australia and making these data readily accessible to researchers, the Consistent Climate Scenarios Project made it easier for researchers to undertake climate change adaptation studies and to compare results.